Telehealth available in Idaho, Utah, and Oregon. Covered by most major insurances.

 Depression is generally a risk factor for dementia.
 Researchers report that people with symptoms of depression naturally experience a rapid decline in memory and thinking ability.
 But that's not all.

-Another Pubmed study shows that older men with psychosis have almost three times greater risk of developing dementia than those without the disorder.
+Another Pubmed study revealed that older men with psychosis have almost three times greater risk of developing dementia than those without the disorder.

-In general, mood disorders, and not only depressive disorders, are associated with a higher risk of dementia.
-In fact, depression is often a symptom of the early phase of dementia.
-It is like a "reverse causation," with dementia getting the individual depressed and vice versa.
-However, this only applies when depression occurs late in the individual’s life.
+In general, mood disorders are associated with a higher risk of dementia.
+In fact, depression is often diagnosed in the early phase of dementia.

 Author